iarlina007/New_Hello_World/README.md

-# New_Hello_World
-welcome the new world

-this new repository
+# IMAGE-CLASSISICATION using CIFAR-10 DATSETS

-we are going to change it
+we are going to change it as soon as possible work is under process
-we are moving to differnt place